Photos by Sri Raghunathan, Chennai

 Experience

 Ganga and Tulsi are most sacred.
 Ram and Hanuman are inseparable.
-Tulsidas and Hanuman are greatest Ramdas.
-Come to this kshetra and feel the benevolence of these combinations showering bless on you.
+Tulsidas and Hanuman are the greatest Ramdas.
+Come to this kshetra and feel the benevolence of these combinations showering blessings on you.

 Ed [May 2015]